 It will be especially important in these times of adjustment to work with your student to seek a compromise that honors both the needs of the family and of the young adult student.
 If your son or daughter is commuting to school from home, consider the ways in which his or her new level of responsibility and independence will be acknowledged in the home.

 Counseling services (individual counseling, group counseling, consultation, crisis intervention, and outreach programming) are available to enrolled BGSU students and are provided at no charge.
 The Counseling Center services are intended to provide short-term assistance to students with educational, social and personal concerns that may interfere with their academic progress.
 On-going counseling is by appointment only.
-However, initial appointments/consultations can occur during our call-in hours or be scheduled by calling 419-372-2081, whichever is easier for the student.
-In addition to providing call-in services our staff will continue to offer emergency services whenever our office is open.
+However, initial appointments/consultations are scheduled by calling 419-372-2081.
+In addition to providing counseling services, our staff will continue to offer emergency services whenever our office is open.
 Please see our office hours for additional information.

-During an initial assessment the student will be referred to an individual or group therapist in the Center or to another agency in the community, depending on the student’s current needs.
-Sometimes the student’s concerns are effectively addressed in the initial intake session.
+During an initial appointment the student will be referred to an individual or group therapist in the Center or to another agency in the community, depending on the student’s current needs.
+Sometimes the student’s concerns are effectively addressed in the initial appointment session.